 This breed is perfect for kids who want to give their pets constant physical attention.
-But don’ let their calm disposition fool you.
-The Cavalier retains some of their heritage with a hearty appetite for games and easy-to-train attitude.
+But don’t let their calm disposition fool you.
+The Cavalier retains some of their heritage with a hearty appetite for games and an easy-to-train attitude.

 They are very affectionate and form close bonds with their humans.

-Beagles are a small-medium size, energetic, and very friendly.
+Beagles are a small to medium in size, energetic, and very friendly.
 They make great family pets for all of those reasons and more.